• Skip to primary navigation

 This process, called acid dissolution, is one of the factors that causes tooth decay.
 However, like we point out in our free video tutorial series, The 5 Steps to a Healthy Mouth, acid dissolution from plaque on the teeth is only one of the causes of tooth decay.
 The balance of minerals in our blood play another foundational role whether our teeth are prone to decay or resistant to decay.
 To learn more about how to make our teeth super resistant to decay, check out our article ‘Why do teeth decay’.

 To read more about how acid dissolution damages tooth enamel and what you can do about it, check out our articles ‘How to drink kombucha and not destroy your teeth’ and ‘Tracking your saliva pH: How to know you are heading in the right direction’.
-(Clearly I didn’t take my own advice on lengthy titles earlier in my blogging carrier.)
+(Clearly I didn’t take my own advice on lengthy titles earlier in my blogging career.)

 2. Brush to disrupt and disorganize the ‘thug bugs’ implicated with gum disease.